Rhialto/PET_MEGA65/README.md

 This offers yet another way to replace the ROMs by RAM and run with dynamically modified ROMs.
 Just copy addresses $B000-$FFFF (skipping $FFF0 and $E800-$E8FF) to themselves, which copies the ROMs into RAM.
 Set $FFF0 to $40 (I/O peek though).
 Then enable this option, write some values to the user port, and finally set the 3 user port bits to output.

+The HRE (HiRes Emulator) has a write-only memory mapping register at `$E888` which also controls these 3 signals.
+Bit 0 controls /ramSEL9, bit 1 /ramSELA, bit 2 /ramON, and bit 7 must be set to enable this.
+In the MegaPET, the Userport control preference overrides the E888 register.
+I don't know if this matches original hardware; if I have evidence that it does not then I will change it.

 ### PET ROM: \<Load>